alccrts/SQL_Projects/Analysis w SQL/Review of UK Arts Funding.md

 ## UK Arts Funding Analysis using SQL

-In this project, I have taken data from Arts Council England to review their sfunding patterns across five years.
+In this project, I have taken data from Arts Council England to review their funding patterns across five years.
 I have used Excel, BigQuery, Tableau and Pitch to present my analysis.

 ![ArtsCouncil-2014070211374640](https://github.com/alccrts/SQL_Projects/assets/138128361/7bf3674b-c106-4c37-a7ca-c6f407c81554)